candice3620/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Windows/install.md

 ![](./media/650146cc97af646893e1dca16fa1ac11.png)

-## Install the app
+## Install the EXE File

-This chapter will introduce how to install and uninstall the BCF node program under the Windows operating system.
+This chapter will introduce how to install and uninstall the BFM node program under the Windows operating system.

 ### Install

 1. Installation preparation

-   You need to download the BCF node program package from the official channel first.
+   You need to download the BFM node program package from the official channel first.
 The official download address is:

-   Click the downloaded BCF node program installation package to enter the installation preparation interface as shown in the figure below:
+   Click the downloaded BFM node program installation package to enter the installation preparation interface as shown in the figure below:

     ![](./media/650146cc97af646893e1dca16fa1ac6d.png)